 Why do I need this test?

-You may have this test if your healthcare provider thinks you are infected with brucella
+You may need this test if your healthcare provider thinks you may be infected with

-bacteria and that the infection has spread to your brain.
-He or she may think this
+brucella bacteria and that the infection has spread to your brain.
+Some risk factors

 You work in a slaughterhouse and have symptoms of the illness.